-- 1. We will use the TI EK-TM4C123GXL LaunchPad.
-Each student must buy/borrow one LaunchPad.
+- We will use the TI EK-TM4C123GXL LaunchPad.
+Each team of students must buy/borrow one LaunchPad, but we strongly suggest that each student purchase their own board to work independently.
 We have been using the TM4C123 board in EE319K since Fall 2013, so you might be able to find one used.
 If you do purchase a used board, ask a TA or me to run the board tester to make sure it works.
 If it still works at the end of the semester, you will be able to sell this board to students in later classes.
 Otherwise, the easiest way to purchase the LaunchPad is from the TI.com E-store or any of the buying options listed on Octopart.com. - 2.
-In addition to the LaunchPad, each student will get a sensor board that we will provide.
-The LaunchPad plugs into the sensor board to access additional peripherals, such as a display, SD card and Wifi module.
-We will hand or mail out sensor boards at the beginning of the semester.
-You will need to either return them in person or mail them back at the end of the semester.
+In addition to the LaunchPad, we will provide a sensor board to each student or team.
+The LaunchPad plugs into the sensor board to access additional peripherals, such as a display, SD card and Wifi module, as well as various sensors for the robot.
+We will hand out sensor boards at the beginning of the semester.
+You will need to return them at the end of the semester.